Questions About CBD

 While they are the same plant, there are distinct genetic differences between the two.
 Marijuana plants are generally bred to have very high amounts of THC at the expense of other cannabinoids including CBD.
 Hemp is the inverse, containing large amounts of CBD and little to no THC.
 This means that hemp is an ideal plant for those seeking cannabis benefits without the intoxicating experience.

-Marijuana plants are usually slender and bushy with large amounts of flowers, whereas industrial hemp plants are taller and thinner with pronounced stalks and little to no flowers.
+Medicinal hemp and marijuana plants are usually bushy with large amounts of flowers, whereas industrial hemp plants are taller and thinner with pronounced stalks and little to no flowers.
 Industrial hemp has a myriad uses including as a component of clothing, paper, rope, plastics, oils, and foods.
-Medicinal hemp tends to more closely resemble marijuana in appearance.

 Legally, the two plants are separately defined by the Agricultural Appropriations Act of 2014, which establishes “Industrial Hemp” as a cannabis sativa plant with a THC concentration below 0.3 percent by weight.